Zoeken in deze blog

 rosewood only has been used in the past on the nr.
 9

-model. so not on the 8/P models.
+model.
+So not on the 8/P and lower models.

 zondag 8 september 2024